decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-3.md

 ## **1. Computational Intelligence**

 > PYQ: What is computational intelligence and where is it going?
 What are the various components of computational intelligence?
 Discuss its computational models in detail with suitable examples.
 What is the difference between computational intelligence and artificial intelligence?
 (2022-Feb, 15 marks)
 > PYQ: What is computational intelligence?
 Explain the evolutionary computation theory and its paradigm.
 (2023, 15 marks)
 > PYQ: What are the key models and concepts of computational intelligence?
 How can they be applied to solve complex real-world problems?
 (2024-Dec, 15 marks)
 > PYQ: Write short notes on Computational intelligence.
 (2023, 2024-May - 2.5 marks)
+> PYQ: Define intelligence.
+(2022-Feb, 1.875 marks)

 ### 1.1 What is Computational Intelligence?

-**Computational Intelligence (CI)** is a branch of artificial intelligence that focuses on adaptive mechanisms to enable intelligent behavior in complex and changing environments.
-Unlike traditional AI which relies on symbolic reasoning and explicit knowledge representation, CI uses nature-inspired computational methodologies such as neural networks, fuzzy systems, and evolutionary algorithms.
-These techniques are particularly effective for problems where traditional approaches fail, such as those involving uncertainty, imprecision, and partial truth.

-> **"Computational Intelligence is the study of adaptive mechanisms to enable or facilitate intelligent behavior in complex and changing environments."**
+**Computational Intelligence (CI)** is a part of artificial intelligence that helps computers act smart in difficult and changing situations.

+Instead of using strict rules and logic like traditional AI, CI uses ideas from nature - such as neural networks (like the brain), fuzzy systems (handling unclear information), and evolutionary algorithms (learning by trying and improving).

+These methods work well for problems where things are uncertain or not clear, and where normal computer methods do not work well.

 ### 1.2 Key Characteristics

-- **Adaptive**: Learns and adapts from experience.
+- **Learns and Adapts**: Improves itself based on experience.
-- **Nature-Inspired**: Based on biological systems.
-- **Robust**: Handles noise and uncertainty well.
-- **Distributed**: No central control—processing is spread out.
-- **Self-Organizing**: Complex behavior emerges from following simple rules.
+- **Inspired by Nature**: Works like brains, animals, or plants.
+- **Handles Uncertainty**: Works well even when things are unclear or noisy.
+- **Works Together**: No single boss — many parts work together.
+- **Simple Rules, Smart Results**: Follows easy rules to create complex behavior.

 ### 1.3 Components of Computational Intelligence

+Components of Computational Intelligence are the main building blocks or types (like fuzzy systems, neural networks, evolutionary computation, swarm intelligence).

 ```
 Computational Intelligence